floragunncom/search-guard-docs/overview.md

 # Overview

-Search Guard can be used to secure your Elasticsearch cluster by working with different industry standard authentication techniques, like Kerberos, clientcert, jwt, TLS certificate, JSON web tokens, proxy, and LDAP.
+Search Guard can be used to secure your Elasticsearch cluster by working with different industry standard authentication techniques, like Kerberos, LDAP / Active Directory, JSON web tokens, TLS certificates and Proxy authentication / SSO.

 Regardless of what authentication technique you select, the basic flow is as follows: